Learn the process for growing oyster mushrooms, including best strains to use, and you can have a colorful harvest at your fingertips quickly

 Growing oyster mushrooms is best when you use the right strains

-It is important to understand strain selection before growing oyster mushrooms.
+It is important to understand strain selection before your first oyster mushroom grow.
 Mycelium with identical DNA and traits can be cultured from a mushroom..
 From there the mycelium can be expanded by vast quantities.
 A single petri plate can be the starting point for the production of 1000’s of pounds of mushrooms.
 Culturing allows the grower to select the correct strain for their situation and have predictable results.
 Consistent genetic information is expressed by culturing the mushroom rather than going through sexual reproduction.
 Consistency is the key to success.

 Certain strains of oyster mushrooms are abundant fruiters, giving a good yield compared to labor input.
 They fruit in clusters making it easy to harvest and store.